 Search by Keyword

-H.265 CCTV (NVR) Network Video Recorders are used at the heart of every CCTV surveillance system.
+H.265 (NVR) Network Video Recorders are used at the heart of every CCTV surveillance system.
 If you are connecting existing analog cameras you will need an ONVIF compliant IP encoder, after the IP encoder is configured with the correct IP address range you will be able to configure your Network Video Recorder to scan the network for the IP signal from the remote cameras and connect it to the systems.
 Our CCTV H.265 (NVR) Network Video Recorders operate on Windows O/S and can configure and connect an unlimited # of cameras in several configurations.
 Our H.265 CCTV (NVR) Network Video Recorders are proprietary and are customizable to your application.

 Advantages of using digital video surveillance systems for your security needs